 Students receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement employers, personal tutors, advisers of study and peers.
 As a university student, you will be expected to take a greater role in reflecting on this and taking the initiative in continuously improving the quality of your work.
 Feedback may be provided in a variety of forms including:

-The School is located in a recently renovated building, with state-of-the-art learning facilities.
+The School is located in an attractive building, with state-of-the-art learning facilities.
 There is also a dedicated student common room which students can use freely between 9am – 5pm Monday to Friday.
 The common room has seating, basic kitchen facilities and computer access with printing.

 In addition, to the entrance requirements above, it is essential that you read our guidance below on 'How we choose our students' prior to submitting your UCAS application.